PretzelDAO/Token-Contracts/contracts/SugarPretzels/README.md

 - The weather data shall get updated every 12h by a ChainLink keeper
 - Sugar Pretzels is an open edition, free mint NFT collection

+## Metadata

+The metadata is generated and uploaded to IPFS via our backend service [here](https://github.com/PretzelDAO/Bakery-Metadata)

+### Specification

+- backend reads the abstract pretzel representation from the smart contract
+- generate image and metadata based on it
+- upload to IPFS
+- on request redirect to IPFS

 ## Our Beautiful Frontend

 Our bakery frontend can be found in this [repository](https://github.com/PretzelDAO/Bakery-Frontend).
 Below we've also listed some instructions on how to get started with that as well!